tytydraco/yessleep/out/Im_An_Evil_Doll_But_Im_Not_The_Problem__Part_16.md

 But I’m a forgiving sort.

-William Meridian, hired gun , at your service.”
+William, hired gun , at your service.”
 The thing smiles, adding “ Hop up on the table if you will. “

 My mind rages against it, I try to cling to fear, shame, desperation, but the control he’s exerting over me isn’t some kind of hypnosis, it’s something, more.